jobrien1726/profesh-gmail-sig/README.md

 Step 5: Open Gmail in a browser that ISN'T CHROME (Chrome will auto change your signature when you hit "save" so that links are underlined and it's frustrating, so use Safari or something).

 Step 6: Go to your Gmail Settings and scroll down to Signature.

+Step 7: Create new signature, name it, and Paste in your Signature.